TuanDangIT/EcommerceAPI/README.md

 The Headless CMS Ecommerce API facilitates the process of selling goods and services online, from checkout to post-purchase support.
 It handles order processing, invoice generation, and shipping label printing, ensuring smooth fulfillment.
 The API also manages returns, complaints, and other after-sales processes to enhance customer experience.
 As a headless solution, it integrates seamlessly with any frontend, offering flexibility for businesses of all sizes.

+### Disclaimer before proceeding with the documentation and code

+The EcommerceAPI project was created to demonstrate my skills as a future .NET Developer.
+It is not intended for commercial use in its current state.
+This project includes various shortcuts and simplifications for demonstration purposes, making it unsuitable for real-world implementations.

+Many aspects of the application will be improved or reworked in future versions of the API.
+I acknowledge that there may be mistakes or areas for improvement—some of which I may have overlooked, while others were intentionally left due to time limitation.

+If you come across any issues, suggestions, or potential improvements, I would greatly appreciate your feedback.
+Please feel free to reach out to me at shocksee001@gmail.com.

+Thank you for your understanding and interest!

 # Table of Contents

 - [EcommerceAPI](#ecommerceapi)